Brain Tumor Survivor Stories

 Brain Tumor Survivor: Beth R.

-Last updated: 6/9/2008
+Last updated: 10/20/16

-Hi.
-My name is Beth and I'm a twenty-two year survivor of a benign brain stem tumor.
-I was diagnosed when I was eleven years old, in 1985.
+SpacerMy name is Beth and I'm a 30 year survivor of a childhood benign brain stem tumor, a Brainstem Glioma.
+I was diagnosed when I was 11 years old, in 1985.
 I had two operations and radiation treatment at NYU University Hospital.
-I was very lucky that my parents chose the best of the best to treat me.
-Otherwise, I know, that I would not be here today.
+Since then, I've been on the challenging road to recovery.
+My journey has been extremely difficult; everyday

 Questions?